PabloCaDa/PelisEOI/README.txt

 -----How is it works?-----

 by default, the first time you visit the website you will find a list with the more popular movies of the date.
-Then you can browse through diferent options, like Upcoming Films to display incoming films in next months or you also can filter by name, year, and valoration if you want to make a more exhaustive search.
+Then you can browse through diferent options, like Upcoming Films to display incoming films in next months or you also can filter by name, year, valoration and genre if you want to carry out a more exhaustive search.

 Of course, everytime you click into a movie, a modal will appear and bring you information about the film, such as title, duration, synopsis, trailer and related movies.